Historic stone building at Northwestern University

 Other institutions have also reached substantial agreements to conclude their cases.
 Columbia University agreed in July to pay $200 million.
 Cornell University accepted a $30 million fine.
 Brown University committed to reforms on antisemitism, admissions, and women’s sports, alongside a $50 million contribution to workforce development programs.

-For Jewish students, the outcome may offer a path toward stronger accountability and a firmer response to antisemitism on campuses.
+For Jewish students, these outcomes may offer a path toward stronger accountability and a firmer response to antisemitism on campuses.